dankxylese/DevOps-linux/README.md

 and then run the script which updates the vm and installs nginx

 Once its up, do "vagrant ssh", and use logout to leave VM
-"vagrant halt" stops the vm.
+"vagrant halt" stops the vm